Spring is here! Celebrate with 25% off our All Access app subscription đ¸ Learn More

 No

 Strawberries may be introduced as soon as a baby is ready for solids, which is generally around 6 months of age.
-Note that strawberries range in size and not all strawberries will be appropriate for babies, so read our How to Serve section closely.
+Note that strawberries range in size and not all strawberries are appropriate for babies, so read the How to Serve section closely.

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.

 Continue with sliced strawberries, and when you feel the toddler is ready, move back up in size and offer large whole or quartered strawberries.
-The more ripe and soft the berry, the lower the risk of choking.
+The more ripe and soft the berry, the lower the choking risk.

 How to serve strawberries to babies by age